ADA-research/Sparkle/Examples/configuration_runtime.md

 sparkle wait
 ```

-Validate the performance of the best found parameter configuration.
+Now we can validate the performance of the best found parameter configuration against the default configuration specified in the PCS file.
 The test set is optional.

 ```bash
 sparkle validate_configured_vs_default --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN/ --instance-set-test Instances/PTN2/